dozingreen/math300calculator/README.md

 - I don't see anything you put in.
 This is very bare bones and doesn't even handle typos/invalid inputs.
 May improve that eventually

-- Made in c++ and will gladly share the code if you want to see it